 Vtable for message construction.

-Callback for obtaining the size of the load.
+Callback for obtaining the size of the message.

 Complete API